 In this article, I’ll summarize how to share files privately, without being spied upon.
 I’ll cover two file sharing networks — Bittorrent and the Usenet.
-Usenet tends to have faster downloads, until you get a good download/upload ratio on Bittorrent (if you don’t know what the Usenet is, please see this article).
+The Usenet tends to have faster downloads, until you get a good download/upload ratio on Bittorrent (if you don’t know what the Usenet is, please see this article).

 Using BitTorrent To Share Files Privately

 For Android, the you can use the lightweight uTorrent app.